High Plains Drifter: Plot

-A mysterious, unnamed stranger rides out of the heat mirage of the desert into the isolated mining town of Lago in the American Old West.
-Three gunmen hired to protect the town taunt and threaten him; he kills them with little effort.
-When the attractive, blonde woman Callie Travers flirtatiously insults him, he rapes her in the livery stable while the townspeople do nothing.
+A mysterious, unnamed stranger rides out of the desert into the isolated mining town of Lago in the American Old West.
+He jerks upon hearing the sound of a horse whip from a passing buckboard.
+While sitting for a shave in a barber’s chair, three gunmen hired to protect the town taunt and threaten him; he kills all three with little effort.
+When the attractive, blonde townswoman Callie Travers flirtatiously insults him, he rapes her in the livery stable.
 That night, in his hotel room, the Stranger dreams of Jim Duncan, a U.S. Marshal, being whipped to death by outlaws Stacey Bridges and brothers Dan and Cole Carlin, as Lago's citizens watch in silence.

-The next day, Callie shoots at the Stranger while he is bathing.
-Ducking under the water, the Stranger emerges uninjured.
+The next day, Callie, evidently upset by the rape, shoots at the Stranger while he is bathing.
+Though the shots appear accurate, the Stranger emerges uninjured.
 Lago's town council, needing to replace the three gunmen, offer the Stranger anything he wants to protect the town from Bridges and the Carlins, who will soon be released from prison.
 It is gradually revealed that the townspeople hired the outlaws to murder Duncan when he discovered that the local gold mine was illegally dug on government-owned land and would have to be closed, destroying the town's livelihood.
 The townspeople then conspired to frame the outlaws for stealing gold as a means to avoid paying them, and they have vowed revenge.

-The Stranger accepts the job and takes full advantage of the deal: He appoints a downtrodden dwarf named Mordecai as both sheriff and mayor, provides a Native American and his children with blankets and candy when the shopkeeper refuses to serve them, gets a new saddle and boots, and forces the saloon to serve everyone free drinks.
+The Stranger accepts the job and takes full advantage of the deal: he appoints a downtrodden dwarf named Mordecai as both sheriff and mayor, provides a Native American and his children with blankets and candy when the shopkeeper refuses to serve them, gets a new saddle and boots, and forces the saloon to serve everyone free drinks.
 He later orders the hotel owners, Lewis and Sarah Belding, and all the other guests to vacate the premises, leaving himself as its sole occupant.